nickto/blog/_posts/2017-02-10-acceptance-rejection.md

 \end{align*}
 $$

-## Proof[^3]
+## Proof[^4]
-First, let us find the expected number of draws, $ N$ before we finally get a success.
+First, let us find the expected number of draws, $N$, before we finally get a success.
 It is easy to see that this quantity is [geometrically distributed](https://en.wikipedia.org/wiki/Geometric_distribution), because that is what the geometric distribution models.

 $$
 \begin{align}